-Do not attempt to cross the Canada-U.S. border with any amount of cannabis in any form, even if you are traveling to a U.S. state that has legalized possession of cannabis.
-If you do so you can expect legal prosecution and fines, and possibly jail time.
+Don’t attempt to cross the Canada-U.S. border with any amount of cannabis in any form, even if you are traveling to a U.S. state that has legalized possession of cannabis.
+If you do so, you can expect legal prosecution and fines, and possibly jail time.

 - Cannabis and international travel

-When taking any prescription medication to the United States, it is important to:
+When taking any prescription medication to the United States, it’s important to:

 - take only the quantity that you would normally take for the number of days you will be in the United States, plus an additional week’s worth

 - pack medicines in their original packaging with the dispensary label intact that shows your name and other pertinent information such as the drug’s name, dosage and DIN (drug identification number)

 - keep a duplicate of your original prescription, listing both the generic and trade names of the drug

 - have a physician’s note explaining your condition and the reason for you to be legitimately carrying syringes, if applicable